scala-developers-bcn/scalabcn-site/README.md

 Source code for the UG site.
 This was first created during the Scaladays Hack Weekend organized by the Scala User Group - Berlin Brandenburg (http://www.meetup.com/Scala-Berlin-Brandenburg/events/182906492/).

-This is work in progress.
+This is work in progress, please check issues section if you want to help or have suggestions on improvements.

 Running the code